vhx/community-api-documentation/tos.md

 ---

 # VHX API Terms of Service
-Thank you for using the VHX application programming interface (the “VHX API”).
+Thank you for using the VHX application programming interface (the "VHX API").

-This is an agreement between you and VHX Inc. (“VHX”).
-Sometimes VHX is referred to as “we,” “us” or “our”.
-By using the VHX API, you agree to these terms of service (the “Terms of Service”) and the VHX Terms of Use (“TOU”) located at [http://dev.vhx.tv/tos.html](http://dev.vhx.tv/tos.html).
+This is an agreement between you and VHX Inc. ("VHX").
+Sometimes VHX is referred to as "we," "us" or "our".
+By using the VHX API, you agree to these terms of service (the "Terms of Service") and the VHX Terms of Use ("TOU") located at [http://dev.vhx.tv/tos.html](http://dev.vhx.tv/tos.html).
 If you disagree with any of the terms below or the TOU, VHX does not grant you a license to use the VHX API.
 In the event of any inconsistency between these Terms of Service and the TOU, these Terms of Service control.

 VHX reserves the right to update and change, from time to time, these Terms of Service and all documents incorporated by reference.
 You can always find the most recent version of these Terms of Service at [http://dev.vhx.tv/tos.html](http://dev.vhx.tv/tos.html).
 VHX may change these Terms of Service by posting a new version without notice to you.
 Use of the VHX API after such change constitutes acceptance of such changes.